Louisiana Industrial Injury Accidents

 Not only are you forced to undergo medical treatment for your physical injuries, but you are losing wages as medical expenses stack higher and higher.
 In addition to all of this, you or your loved one may be suffering extreme emotional and psychological hardship from the accident.
 While we are working to build your case and push for a settlement or verdict, our contingency fees can help provide the medical care you need while you wait for your compensation.
 Working with our Louisiana industrial accident attorneys also means that by holding employers liable for damages, we may be preventing similar workplace accidents from hurting others the way they hurt you or your loved one.

 The year 1970 saw the passing of the Occupational Safety and Health Act, which created strict codes, standards, and training programs designed to make work environments safer and prevent accidents and deaths.
 While OSHA is responsible for many significant improvements in the work force, many employers ignore or fail to meet these standards, and as a result, workers are wrongfully injured.
 The best chance we have at preventing these tragic accidents is by spreading awareness and seeking damages.
 By alerting an employer of any potential workplace danger you see and by punishing employers for injuries caused by negligence, we may be able to work together to make industrial settings safer places.

-Representation in Your Louisiana Industrial Injury Case
+Representation in Your Louisiana Industrial Accident Case

 Because your case may involve battling powerful corporate forces, you need to make sure you have hired a confident and skilled team to face them.
 We have experience with high-pressure negotiation and in federal courtrooms.
 Our team has the dedication and the talent you need to seek restitution from the corporations, plant managers, or co-workers who left you injured and unable to work.